charmed-kubernetes/bundle/README.md

 # Bundle Builder for CDK

-In the bundler directory you'll find the `bundle` script, which will allow you to build CDK bundles out of bundle fragments (found in the fragments subdirectory).
+The `bundle` script will allow you to build CDK bundles out of bundle fragments (found in the fragments subdirectory).
 Here's what building the default bundle looks like:

 ```sh
 ./bundle k8s/cdk cni/flannel